HugCls/HugCls/README.md

-2025-07-09: "Faith is taking the first step even when you don't see the whole staircase." - Martin Luther King, Jr.
+2025-07-10: "The future is no more uncertain than the present." - Walt Whitman